adamralph/minver/README.md

 ```

 You can also specify build metadata in a version tag.
 If the tag is on the current commit, its build metadata will be used.
 If the tag is on an older commit, its build metadata will be ignored.
 Build metadata in `MinVerBuildMetadata` will be appended to build metadata in the tag.

+### Can I auto-increment the minor or major version after an RTM tag instead of the patch version?

+Yes!
+Specify which part of the version to auto-increment with `MinVerAutoIncrement`.
+By default, [MinVer will auto-increment the patch version](#how-it-works), but you can specify `minor` or `major` to increment the minor or major version instead.

 ### Can I use the version calculated by MinVer for other purposes?